 This creepy as hell segment.
 Whoever designed that bird must've been having one hell of a trip.

 There was also the Mysterious Theater sketches from the early 1990s.
-Though the stories about Sherlock Hemlock and his sidekick dog Watson weren't so scary, the opening title card (featuring a sad woman in mourning clothes next to a gravestone with the title on it), the music, and the host Vincent Twice (a Muppet parody of former Mystery! host Vincent Price) scared many viewers during its run.
+Though the stories about Sherlock Hemlock and his sidekick dog Watson weren't so scary, the opening title card (featuring a sad woman in mourning clothes next to a gravestone with the title on it, taken directly from the real Mystery! intro), the music, and the host Vincent Twice (a Muppet parody of former Mystery! host Vincent Price) scared many viewers during its run.
 It could be a reason why the segments have never been released on home video or rerun since 1999.

 Though the way he randomly interjects "Sheep." in the same dazed monotone when Bert tries to get his attention might be funny enough to be Nightmare Retardant.